Latin Name

 Seed Saving

 Wait until blooms are spent and dry; flower heads will drop off of the plant.
-A day or two after the flower has dropped off, a small green seed will be visible.
-Don’t pick these until the full dark color is observed (usually a day or two after the green seed becomes obvious).
+A day or two after the flower has dropped off, a small green seed will be visible, but don’t pick these until the full dark color is observed (usually a day or two after the green seed becomes obvious).
 Snip off the seed head and gently remove any green plant tissue from the dark seed.
 Lay the seeds flat and allow them to dry for three to four days before storing them in a cool, dry area for up to two years.